fcorella/2F-crypto-authn-demo/README.md

-# A demonstration of two-factor cryptographic authentication with a familiar user experience
+# A Demonstration of Two-Factor Cryptographic Authentication with a Familiar User Experience

 As announced and in this [blog post](/2023/08/07/a-demonstration-of-two-factor-cryptographic-authentication-with-a-familiar-user-experience/),